12 CBSE NCERT Political Science 5 Challenges and Restoration of the Congress System in India

 Answer

-These joint legislative parties were called Samyukt Vidhayak Dal (SVD) in Hindi, and the governments they formed were described as SVD governments.
+The joint legislative parties were called Samyukt Vidhayak Dal (SVD) in Hindi.

 Explanation